markusressel/barcode-server/README.md

 In addition to the REST API **barcode-server** also exposes a websocket at `/`, which can be used to get realtime barcode scan events.

+To connect to it, you have to provide

+* a `Client-ID` header with a UUID (v4)
+* (optional) an empty `Drop-Event-Queue` header, to ignore events that happened between connections

 Messages received on this websocket are JSON formatted strings with the following format:
 ```json
 {